Azzinoth/VisualNodeSystem/README.md

 ![build](https://github.com/Azzinoth/VisualNodeSystem-Example/actions/workflows/Build.yml/badge.svg?branch=master)

-_**In the near future, I plan to make this repo more lightweight and much easier to integrate into your projects.
-It will no longer include the submodule 'FEBasicApplication'.
-This submodule has been used to consolidate useful functionalities for all my graphics-related projects in one place.
-'FEBasicApplication' includes a partial but unmodified version of the Dear ImGui docking branch.**_

 This library provides a powerful framework for creating and managing visual node systems.
 These are typically used in graphical programming environments, game logic builders, and AI behavior tree editors.
 I have personally used it in two of my projects:

 [Focal Engine Editor](https://github.com/Azzinoth/FocalEngineEditor)